d6y/dallaway.com/README.md

-This site is for dallaway.com as well as www.dallaway.com
+This site is for https://www.dallaway.com